Enterprise Social Strategy Begins With Discovery

 Link to original post

 Recognized as a leading authority on B2B social business strategy and B2B online communities,Vanessa DiMauro is a trusted business advisor, and founder and CEO of Leader Networks, LLC, the world’s premier B2B social business consultancy.
-Her work has been covered by leading publications such as the New York Times, the Wall Street Journal and CIO Magazine.
-She has founded and run profitable ...
+She is a popular researcher, speaker and author.
+Her work has been covered by leading publications such as the New York Times, the Wall Street Journal and ...